 Likewise, you might start with a concentration practice, then you go into an insight practice, and you find you have some success, but then you might find that your mind is going crazy again.
 Well you should recognize that, and you should shift into a concentration practice.
 There’s nothing wrong with that.
 The worst thing is if we don’t recognize that, and we just have a vague incoherent time and we are not really meditating and we are falling asleep.
 We are just randomly thinking about all this stuff.

-Lastly, I want to make a point that in the beginning, Meditation is difficult.
+Lastly, I want to make a point that in the beginning, meditation is difficult.
 There’s no question about it.
 Keep at it.
 It will get easier.

 Basis of Concentration